davidgonzalez95/Azure_Project-02_Data-Factory-Orchestration_CafeCompany/README.md

 - To ensure that the data is extracted as soon as it is uploaded, a scheduled trigger is set up to run the data extraction pipeline every hour during that day.
 - In this way, even though the exact time when the data will be available cannot be predicted, the pipeline will continuously check, and when the data becomes available, the extraction, transformation, and loading (ETL) process will be initiated.

-This approach also has the advantage of **ensuring there are no significant delays in processing**, as the pipeline will automatically execute at regular intervals, without the need for manual intervention.
+<p align="justify">This approach also has the advantage of <b>ensuring there are no significant delays in processing</b>, as the pipeline will automatically execute at regular intervals, without the need for manual intervention.</p>

 This is the scheduled trigger design: